 - Delete or move a layout (custom channel)

 There are four ways to position and size items in the layout area

 - using the keyboard

 - using the manual positioning values with percents

 - using the manual positioning values with pixels

 Click and drag to move the item.
 Click and drag the red and white circles to resize the item as you wish.
 Using this method you can make quick changes that are in increments of approximately 5% of the width or height of your layout area.
 For more refined movements, hold the down the Ctrl key on your keyboard while dragging the item with the mouse.

 To use the keyboard:

 If you need to specify an exact amount in pixels (rather than percent) you can type a pixel value in any of the positioning value squares followed by the characters px (e.g. 56px).
 You can mix and match pixels and percents changing only the boxes you want to use pixel values.
 At any time you can switch back to percents by typing a percent.
-See Resize and position items using percents or pixels for more information.
+See Resize and position layout items using percents or pixels (custom channel) for more information.